devkev/Flowdock-userstyle/README.md

   * Only tested in FF34 on Linux with User Style Manager 1.1.1

 * To use in the flowdock "app" (which is actually just a browser), copy userstyle.css into `~/Library/Application Support/Flowdock` and follow the instructions to remove the necessary lines from the file.
+  * Not tested at all yet, feedback welcome

+* Chrome
+  * No idea (yet), feedback welcome

 ## Todo